6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 • Lotions

-Different forms of topical medication are better for different parts of the body or different types of psoriasis.
+Different forms of topical medication are better for different parts of the body or types of psoriasis.
 For instance, medicated shampoos work well for the scalp.

 Corticosteroids